We Are What We Create

 We, as creators, can do anything, but not everything.
 And we shouldn’t try for the same reason we shouldn’t try to have everyone like us - we end up giving up more of ourselves than we can afford, which hurts our ability to focus on what’s core to us.
 In trying to do it all, we divert necessary energy away from what we love most and what we need to improve ourselves.

 What needs to be destroyed in order for you to start or continue building?

 Play the Game

 Destruction vs. construction is just one dimension to keep an eye on.
 The larger point is this: To be successful at creating, we need to define what success means for us, identify our principles that give us space to create, boldly execute, and work to nurture our ability to continue building.
-As a social game, VentureTy aims to help you with this.
-If you choose to play, the game can help bring your blueprints into focus, inspire you to take bold action as you craft your world, and show you ways I’ve dealt with obstacles so you’re prepared to identify and tackle your own 💪🏾.
+Stay tuned for more content to help bring your blueprints into focus, inspire you to take bold action as you craft your world, and show you ways I’ve dealt with obstacles, so that you’re prepared to identify and tackle your own 💪🏾.

-I’ll use the game to share my art, thoughts, plans, and sources of inspiration with you all.
+I’ll use this space to share my art, thoughts, plans, and sources of inspiration with you all.
 I’ll also use the power of asking the right questions to help you along.
-The game is evolving, but right now the rules are simple: Write down your answers to the prompts - either privately or by leaving a comment below - and then share this game with others on social media using the buttons below so you can engage with this community through constructive discussions around your answers.
+Go ahead and respond to The Prompt, and share via the buttons below if you’ve found this post helpful.